• Skip to main content

 This fresh fig salad is extremely hearty, packed with nutrients, and loaded with a variety of sweet and savory flavors.
 It is wonderful served on its own with the dressing you made.

 Because it contains quite a few filling ingredients, it can make a great light lunch or dinner.
-You can serve it as a side with grilled cheese sandwiches if you want.
+You can serve it as a side with sandwiches like grilled cheese sandwich in air fry or feta grilled cheese.

 But you can, of course, pair it with the main dish.
 It goes really well with almost any roasted fish meal.
 One of our favorite recipes to serve this salad with is whole baked sea bass.
 You can also look for a roasted salmon recipe.